ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-4-3.md

-# Applying Performance Goal Setting Strategies in Your Business

 In this chapter, we will explore how to apply performance goal setting strategies in your business.
 The relentless pursuit of performance requires a systematic approach to goal setting that aligns with your organization's objectives.
 By implementing these strategies, you can drive consistent improvement and achieve exceptional results.